anastasiaclark/NYC_RE_Sales/README.md

 https://www.baruch.cuny.edu/confluence/display/geoportal/NYC+Geocoded+Real+Estate+Sales

 The original script (RE_script_py2) was written in python 2 as the city's geocoding module nyc-geoclient was written in that version.
-A new script (RE_script_py3) was written in python 3 to utilize the city's newer python-geoclient.
+A new version (RE_script_py3) was written in python 3 to utilize the city's newer python-geoclient.
 Because the new geoclient uses different procedures for handling non-matching records (an error is returned instead of an empty record), the geocoding function in the latest script had to be completely revised.

-Please note that the new script is still being tested, and the source data represents just a subset of sales with some intentional errors introduced for testing.